robinlieb/tab-control-center/README.md

-# tab-control
+# Tab Control Center

-Browser extension to control your tabs.
+Regain back the control of your browser tabs.
+Focus on the important things.